kleopatra999/OpenStack-Grizzly-Install-Guide/OpenStack_Grizzly_Install_Guide.rst

    #Bridge the connection between eth2 and br-ex
    ovs-vsctl add-port br-ex eth2

-4. Compute Node (make sure to update the last octet of each IP)
+4. Compute Node
 =========================
+* Make sure to update the last octet of each IP
-There is a script in the private openstack-configs/scripts directory that will handle this process (except the SSH keys).
+* There is a script in the private openstack-configs/scripts directory that will handle this process (except the SSH keys).

 4.1.
 Preparing the Node
 ------------------